-In order to receive a certificate, students complete 28 credits and fulfill all the requirements listed below.
+In order to earn the psychology certificate, students must complete 28 credits and fulfill all the requirements listed below.
 Each semester, prior to registration, you should arrange to meet with the program advisor to discuss your schedule.

-Many postbacs have already taken an introductory psychology course and can apply that course to this requirement.
+Science of Psychology (UN1001) is the basic introductory survey course.
+Many postbacs have already taken an introductory psychology course and can apply that course to meet this requirement.
 However, many students opt to retake this class as a refresher as they begin a more serious program in psychology.
 You can discuss this with the program advisor before making this decision.

-This course can be taken either in the Psychology department (UN1610 or UN1660) or in the Statistics department (UN1001, UN1101, UN1201).
-For many students, this is a good course to take in your first semester.
+The statistics requirement can be fulfilled in the Psychology department (PSYC UN1610) or in the Statistics department (STAT UN1001, STAT UN1101, STAT UN1201).
 In general, we recommend enrolling in UN1610 in the Psychology department rather than a course in the Statistics department because it will have a more psychological orientation and includes a hands on lab component.
 If you decide to take a course from the Statistics department, the best course for most students is STAT UN1101.
-This course provides a stronger foundation than STAT 1001, but does not require a calculus backround like STAT 1201.
+This course provides a stronger foundation than STAT UN1001, but does not require a calculus background like STAT UN1201.

 You will need to take at least one advanced (3000-4000 level) seminar.
 Because these courses often have pre-requisites, they are almost always taken after the first semester.
 You should choose the seminar that most closely matches your proposed area of graduate study.
 If you can, take more than one seminar.
-Besides providing you with more in-depth information on a topic, they most closely represent the type of class interaction that you will experience in graduate school.
+Besides providing you with more in-depth information on a topic, these courses most closely represent the type of class interaction that you will experience in graduate school.
 They also give you more personal interaction with a professor.
-Most professors are much more amenable to giving letters of recommendation to students in their seminars than in their large lecture courses.
+Most professors are much more amenable to writing letters of recommendation for students in their seminars than in their large lecture courses.

 IMPORTANT: All seminars have limited enrollment and require permission of the instructor to register.
 Many popular seminars fill up well in advance.
 You should try to contact the professor of a seminar you would like to take several weeks prior to early registration (e.g., in October for Spring classes or in March for Fall classes).
 Don’t forget that you are eligible to enroll in courses listed in the 4000’s.
 These are open to graduate students as well as undergraduates and postbacs.

 You must be involved in at least 2 semesters of independent supervised research.
 One semester must be taken for credit (UN3950).
 The other can be done on a volunteer basis.
-You should have at least 1 semester of research experience before applying to graduate school, and "the more the better."
+You should have at least 1 semester of research experience before applying to graduate school, and the more the better.
 Generally, students are encouraged to get involved in a research lab as early as possible.
-Students typically begin volunteering in a research lab 6-10 hours per week sometime in their first semester and then register for UN3950 in their second semester.
+Students typically begin volunteering in a research lab 10 hours per week sometime in their first semester and then register for UN3950 in their second semester.
 See Research Opportunities for more information on this requirement.

 With approval, you can substitute up to two alternative courses for specific course requirements of the certificate.
 This enables you to have a great deal of flexibility in your program.
 Please discuss any proposed substitutions with the program director prior to registration.